-March 31, 2021 December 31, 2020
+March 31, 2022 December 31, 2021

-Principal amount - \$ 250,000 \$ 250,000
+Principal amount \$ 250,000 \$ 250,000

-Unamortized debt discount (1,353) (1,468)
+Unamortized debt discount (877) (998)

-Net unamortized deferred financing costs (712) (778)
+Net unamortized deferred financing costs (449) (515)

-Senior Notes Due 2023 \$ 247,935 \$ 247,754
+Senior Notes Due 2023 \$ 248,674 \$ 248,487

 On December 9, 2013, the Operating Partnership completed a registered underwritten public offering of \$250.0 million aggregate principal amount of 5.000% Senior Notes due 2023 (the "Senior Notes Due 2023"), fully and unconditionally guaranteed by ROIC.
 The Senior Notes Due 2023 pay interest semi-annually on June 15 and December 15, commencing on June 15, 2014, and mature on December 15, 2023, unless redeemed earlier by the Operating Partnership.
-The Senior Notes Due 2023 are the Operating Partnership's senior unsecured obligations that rank equally in right of payment with the Operating Partnership's other unsecured indebtedness, and effectively junior to (i) all of the indebtedness and other liabilities, whether secured or unsecured, and any preferred equity of the Operating Partnership's subsidiaries, and (ii) all of the Operating Partnership's indebtedness that is secured by its assets, to the extent of the value of the collateral securing such indebtedness outstanding.
+The Senior Notes Due 2023 are the Operating Partnership's senior unsecured obligations that rank equally in right of payment with the Operating Partnership's other unsecured indebtedness, and effectively junior to (i) all of the Operating Partnership's indebtedness that is secured or unsecured, and any preferred equity of the Operating Partnership's subsidiaries, and (ii) all of the Operating Partnership's indebtedness that is secured by its assets, to the extent of the value of the collateral securing such indebtedness outstanding.
 ROIC fully and unconditionally guaranteed the Operating Partnership's obligations under the Senior Notes Due 2023 on a senior unsecured basis, including the due and punctual payment of principal of, and premium, if any, and interest on, the notes, whether at stated maturity, upon acceleration, notice of redemption or otherwise.
 The guarantee is a senior unsecured obligation of ROIC and will rank equally in right of payment with all other senior unsecured indebtedness of ROIC.
 ROIC's guarantee of the Senior Notes Due 2023 is effectively subordinated in right of payment to all liabilities, whether secured or unsecured, and any preferred equity of its subsidiaries (including the Operating Partnership and any entity ROIC accounts for under the equity method of accounting).

 The Operating Partnership's debt agreements contain customary representations, financial and other covenants, and its ability to borrow under these agreements is subject to its compliance with financial covenants and other restrictions on an ongoing basis.
-As a result of the COVID-19 pandemic's impact on the Company's business, the Operating Partnership entered into temporary waiver amendments for one of the covenants contained in its debt agreements.
-The amendments adjusted the criteria for properties eligible to be included in the unencumbered asset pool used for purposes of calculating the consolidated unencumbered leverage ratio.
-Following such amendments, the Operating Partnership is in compliance with all financial covenants in its debt agreements.
-The temporary waiver period expires subsequent to March 31, 2021.
+The Company was in compliance with such covenants at March 31, 2022.